From SqueezeboxWiki

 The Mac OS X version can be downloaded from http://sourceforge.net/projects/softsqueeze/files/squeezeslave/squeezeslave-1.2.311/squeezeslave-1.2-311-osx.tar.gz/download Unpacking the file gives a folder with

-• A GNU LICENSE.txt
+- A GNU

-• A launchd squeezeslave.plist description file
+description file

-A look at the plist file indicates that the executable is to be renamed and moved to /opt/local/bin/.You might have to create the corresponding directory.
+file indicates that the executable is to be renamed and moved to /opt/local/bin/

 Time to open the Terminal as an administrator, navigate to the place the downloaded files are located and